tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 The training methods are where the models are fitted to the data and their performance is evaluated according to the selected metric.
-There are three methods to call the three different training approaches in ATOM.
+There are three methods to call the three different training approaches.
 All relevant attributes and methods from the training classes are attached to atom for convenience.
 These include the errors, winner and results attributes, as well as the [models](../../../user_guide/models), and the [prediction](../../..user_guide/predicting) and [plotting](../../../user_guide/plots) methods.